7 Property Hot Spots

 Schools: A village primary school with Outstanding Ofsted grades.
 Holmewood House Prep school and 3 grammar schools (two boys, one girls) close by in Tunbridge Wells, make this a highly sought after location.

 Surrounds: Excellent country pubs (we know the stuff that matters to you) The Hare and The Beacon and just up the road The George & Dragon in Speldhurst and an equally good Indian restaurant, Blue India.
-Shops include a local butchers and close by is the Groombridge Farm shop selling a variety of local produce.
+Shops include a local butcher and close by is the Groombridge Farm shop selling a variety of local produce.

 Prices: Are slightly lower than in Tunbridge Wells, meaning more for your money in terms of house and garden size.
 Average house price (paid) over the last 12 months – £599K.